Shibuya is Tokyo’s youth mecca, never short of shopping complexes, bars, art, music and — luckily for us — things to do.

 If you’re not done yet, why not combine your Shibuya explorations with our DIY walking tour from Shibuya to Harajuku?
 It’s nearby, so you might be interested in our Things to do in Harajuku guide, too.

-This post first published in 2014.
-Last updated in November 2023, by Alex Ziminski.
+While we do our best to ensure it’s correct, information is subject to change.
+This post was first published in 2014.
+Last updated in November 2024, by Jane Pipkin.

 東京渋谷十大必玩推介